kev-thomas/aggie-blue-parking/README.md

 __Description__

 The Directory structure follows the basic template of a django project with the  `parking/` directory being the parent of the application directory `genie/`.
-The majority of the backend development will take place in the `genie/` directory and the front end devevelopment will de saved in the `genie/public/` directory.
+The majority of the backend development will take place in the `genie/` directory and the front end development will de saved in the `genie/public/` directory.

 The `parking/parking/` directory is where the configuration files and primary router files for the website will be saved.